-- 1. Reclaimed water from municipal source or harvested from mechanical systems and treated for landscaping (may count as two (2) of the seven (5) required). - 2.
-Adaptive Reuse of an existing structure (may count as three (3) of the seven (5) required). - 3.
+- 1. Reclaimed water from municipal source or harvested from mechanical systems and treated for landscaping (may count as two (2) of the seven (7) required). - 2.
+Adaptive Reuse of an existing structure (may count as three (3) of the seven (7) required). - 3.
 Shade for at least seventy (70) percent of parking areas. - 4.
 Shade for at least seventy (70) percent of pedestrian areas. - 5.
 Cool pavements, or other pervious materials as part of a passive landscape water harvesting system, covering at least twenty-five (25) percent of the total exterior site hardscape. - 6.
-Access to transit stop within 1⁄4 mile. - 7.
+Access to transit stop within 650 feet. - 7.
 LED outdoor lighting of less than or equal to 3600 kelvin. - 8.
-Shade for Short Term Bicycle Parking Facilities. - 9.
-Solar panels on roof or on shade structures. - 10.
-Cool Roof technology. - 11.
+Shade for Short Term Bicycle Parking Facilities.

+- 9. Solar panels on roof or on shade structures able to generate equal to or greater than twenty (20) percent of average demand. - 10.
+Cool Roof technology meeting current ENERGY STAR specifications. - 11.
 Energy-efficient glass better than the minimum requirement per the International Energy Conservation Code for all windows. - 12.
 On-site Bicycle Sharing or repair services. - 13.
 On-site Car Sharing Services. - 14.
+Ten (10) percent of vehicular parking spaces provided also serve as Electric Vehicle ("EV") charging spaces (minimum of 2 spaces). - 15.
 Innovative design practice, such as alternative methods of energy savings or production, reduction in water use, or recycled content site paving materials, as demonstrated through professional literature and approved by the PDSD Director.